ZANdewanai/Genshin-Impact-Rich-Presence/README.md

-# Genshin Impact Rich Presence - work in progress (Sumeru update in progress)
+# Genshin Impact Rich Presence - work in progress (Sumeru update)

 Only works on english text and works best when traveling from a place to another instead of teleporting to it since it gives time for the app to read the place title you are in best